Bharatpur district: Industrial areas

-Oil Industries
+Oil industries

 Bharatpur district is known not only for agriculture production but also known for oil industries.
 Mustard seeds and other agriculture products come to the market through mandies established by Krishi Upaj Mandi Samiti and transported all over the country.
-These Krishi Upaj Mandies are in Bharatpur, Nadbai, Weir, Deeg, Kaman, Bayana, Roopwas and Bhusawar.
+These Krishi Upaj Mandies are in Bharatpur, Nadbai, Weir, Bayana, Roopwas and Bhusawar.

 There are total 554 oil mills registered in which 2317 persons are employed and Rs.
 2690.84 lacs was invested.
 Out of these mills 78 are big units having AGMARK and rest are small oil expeller units.

 Other

 In some areas of Bharatpur District like- Hindaun & Karauli etc. stone quarrying is also practised.
 Many of nearby State's Forts like The Red Fort of Delhi, Agra Fort, and Fatehpur Sikari were built using local stone.